-Defining an insurance contract can be very beneficial when you are negotiating or deciding if you need a lawyer in your personal injury case.
-There are seven basic principles that create an insurance contract between the insured and the insurer:
+Understanding how insurance contracts work can be very beneficial when you are deciding if you need a lawyer after a car crash or other serious personal injury.
+There are seven basic principles applicable to insurance contracts relevant to personal injury and car accident cases:

 - Utmost Good Faith

 - Proximate Cause

 - Loss Minimization

 Below we explain each item briefly, including how each may relate to a potential injury lawsuit.
 These principles are open to interpretation.
 If you think one of these principles has been breached, or your insurance claim has wrongfully been denied, we recommend using our free case evaluation to help decide whether hiring a lawyer makes sense for you.

 The Principle of Utmost Good Faith

 - Both parties involved in an insurance contract—the insured (policy holder) and the insurer (the company)—should act in good faith towards each other.

 - The insurer and the insured must provide clear and concise information regarding the terms and conditions of the contract